pixel-clover/ariko/README.md

 ### Configuration

-To use Ariko, you need to provide an API key for the AI service you want to use (like OpenAI and Google).
+To use Ariko, you need to provide an API key for the AI service you want to use (currently OpenAI and Google).
+To do this, follow these steps:

 1. In the Ariko window, click the "Settings" button.
 This will open the settings panel.
 2. Enter API Keys: